siji147/devops-challenge-scripting-docker/README.md

 - **Produce:**
 The `produce` command will build the mkdocs resources and zip the resulting static web assets in a `.tar.gz` format.
 The command to run is:

     ```bash
     docker run -v <path-to-mkdocs-directory-on-local>:/home/mkdocs-image/root mkdocs produce
     ```

     e.g.

     ```bash
     docker run -v ~/mkdocs-demo:/home/mkdocs-image/root mkdocs produce
     ```

 - **Serve:**
 The `serve` command will extract the `.tar.gz` files containing the static web assets produced by the `produce` command and then serve it on port 8000

     ```bash
     docker run --net="host" -v <path-to-mkdocs-directory-on-local>:/home/mkdocs-image/root mkdocs serve
     ```

     e.g.

     ```bash
     docker run --net="host" -v ~/mkdocs-demo:/home/mkdocs-image/root mkdocs serve
     ```

-    **The website will be reachable on the host machine at localhost:8000.**
+    The website will be reachable on the host machine at `localhost:8000`.

-### Slight Deviation from the Problem Statement
+## Slight Deviation from the Problem Statement

 ---